Saw 3D

-The film opened on October 29, 2010 in the United States and Canada to negative reviews but was a box office success.
-It was followed by an eighth film in 2017 titled, Jigsaw.
+The film opened on October 29, 2010 in the United States and Canada.
+It received largely negative reviews, but was a box office success, grossing $136.2 million worldwide.
+It was followed by an eighth film, Jigsaw, in 2017.

 Plot

-Dr. Lawrence Gordon has survived his test after sawing off his foot to escape from the bathroom, using a steam pipe to cauterize his ankle stump.
-Five years later, another game takes place in a home improvement storefront at a shopping center.
+Dr. Lawrence Gordon is revealed to have survived the bathroom trap years earlier, using a steam pipe to cauterize his ankle nub after escaping.
+Some time later, another game takes place in a home improvement storefront at a shopping center.
 Brad and Ryan are chained to opposite sides of a worktable secured to a sliding carriage with power saws while their mutual lover Dina is suspended above a third saw.
 The men have 60 seconds to shove the saws into their opponent to save Dina, who had manipulated both of them into fulfilling her needs by committing crimes.
 Realizing her betrayal, Ryan and Brad reach a truce and allow Dina to be bisected.

-After witnessing Mark Hoffman's escape from his trap, Jill Tuck seeks help from Internal Affairs detective Matt Gibson and offers to incriminate Hoffman in exchange for protection and immunity.
+Meanwhile, Jill Tuck witnesses Mark Hoffman's escape from his trap and seeks help from internal affairs detective Matt Gibson; she offers to incriminate Hoffman in exchange for protection and immunity.

 Meanwhile, Hoffman abducts a gang of white supremacists and places them in a trap at an abandoned junkyard that kills all of them.
 He also abducts Bobby Dagen, a self-help guru who achieved fame and fortune by fabricating a story of his own survival of a Jigsaw trap.
 Bobby awakens in an abandoned psychiatric hospital and is informed that he has one hour to save his wife, Joyce, who is chained to a steel platform that gradually pulls her down as she watches Bobby's progress.
 After escaping from a cage hanging over a floor of spikes, Bobby navigates his way through the asylum, attempting to complete his other tests and to rescue Nina, his publicist; Suzanne, his lawyer; and Cale, his best friend, all of whom knew about Bobby's lies and aided him in fabricating his story.
 Despite his efforts, all of them are killed in their respective traps.
 Bobby reunites with Joyce after pulling out two of his own teeth to obtain the combination for the lock on the door to her room.
 Gibson discovers the location of Bobby's game and sends a SWAT team, who are sealed in another room and killed by toxic gas.

 Finding Hoffman's command center, Gibson realizes that he gained access to the police station during the games, having been brought into the morgue in a body bag with the intention of finding Jill.
 Before Gibson can warn the station, he and the officers accompanying him are killed by an automatic turret gun.
+Hoffman infiltrates the police station, killing everyone in his path.